-- 111. Equitable set-off occurs where a customer of the failed firm owes money to the firm and is owed money by the firm, and the mutual debts are related.
-It is up to each customer to exercise their right to equitable set-off if they wish, although an IP should honour legitimate requests for equitable set-off. - 112.
+- 119. Equitable set-off occurs where a customer of the failed firm owes money to the firm and is owed money by the firm, and the mutual debts are related.
+It is up to each customer to exercise their right to equitable set-off if they wish, but an IP should consider broadly the ways in which a customer might assert a right of equitable set-off, and should honour legitimate requests. - 120.
 An IP may set off redress amounts owed by the firm against amounts owed to the firm.
 Equitable set-off should be considered quickly by an IP as customers to whom it might apply could continue paying debts that would otherwise be set off.